Resources

 4. Indigenous Methodologies: Characteristics, Conversations, and Contexts, Second Edition by Margaret Kovach

 Indigenous Methodologies is a groundbreaking text.
-Since its original publication in 2009, it has become the most trusted guide used in the study of Indigenous methodologies and has been adopted in university courses around the world.
+Since its original publication in 2009, it has become the most trusted guide for studying Indigenous methodologies and universities around the world have adopted it in their courses.
 It provides a conceptual framework for implementing Indigenous methodologies and serves as a useful entry point for those wishing to learn more broadly about Indigenous research.

 5. Decolonizing Research: Indigenous Storywork as Methodology by Jo-Ann Archibald